Lights - Bodywork Preparation & Fitting

 Very Nice indeed...
 Not going to fit the fog or reversing lights yet, I'll do that when I get the exhausts on as I need to see how it will all look.

-Also, I'm also not going to go into the pros and cons about whether the lens bolts should be vertical or horizontal.
+Also, I'm also not going to go into the pros and cons of whether the lens bolts should be vertical or horizontal.
 That's a personal choice.
 I like them horizontal.

 Side Repeater Lights